Skip to main content

 Gotchas

-SQLite being a C library and React Native being a JS framework with native parts some times create conflicts.
-Here are the most common problems.
+SQLite being a C library and React Native being a JS framework, sometimes create conflicts.
+You should take these into account when using the library.

 // When inserting, convert bigint into a string